-Brian Drake, Vice-President
+Brian Drake, President

 Brian is a Williamstown resident and vice president of group benefits at MountainOne.
 He earned his MBA at UMass-Lowell and his bachelor’s degree from the University of Connecticut.

 A partner at the Pittsfield law firm of Smith, Greene & Holmes LLP, Allyson’s work focuses on estate planning, estate administration, elder law, and real estate.
 She is a graduate of Williams College and Suffolk University Law School.

 Chuck Leach, Treasurer

 A Lee resident, Chuck is the president and CEO of Lee Bank.
 He previously worked for Berkshire Bank and TDBank throughout New England and New York.
 He is a graduate of Claremont Graduate University’s School of Management and earned his B.A. in government from Colby College.

 Arlene is the national director of LIFE & LEGACY®, a program of the Harold Grinspoon Foundation, which assists organizations in building their endowment.
 For 12 years, Schiff was the executive director of the Jewish Federation of the Berkshires, and she previously worked as an administrator with the former Berkshire Children and Families (now 18 Degrees).
 She also led the North Adams Office of Community Development for seven years.
 She holds a master’s degree from Harvard University and earned her undergraduate degree from the University of Massachusetts at Amherst.
 She lives in Lenox.